apgoetz/andygoetz.org/src/_posts/2011-08-08-retro-joystick-control.md

 ![Original joystick wiring.](DSCN0544-1024x768.jpg)

-A potentiometer is a very basic electrical sensor.
+<a name='more'></a>A potentiometer is a very basic electrical
+sensor.
 The voltage output of an angular potentiometer is directly proportional to the angle of its shaft relative to its case.
 The symbol for a potentiometer looks like this:

 ![Standard Potentionmeter Symbol](standardpot.png)